 The annual conference of the Women’s History Association of Ireland is one of the highlights of the history conference calendar.

-Because of the covid crisis the 2020 conference had to be postponed, but conference organisers Dr Mary McAuliffe and Dr Fionnuala Walsh took the decision to move to a novel online conference format with the programme spread over four Fridays in March 2021.
+Because of Covid-19, the 2020 conference had to be postponed, but conference organisers Dr Mary McAuliffe and Dr Fionnuala Walsh took the decision to move to a novel online conference format with the programme spread over four Fridays in March 2021.
 This decision was vindicated by the large attendance at the conference with more than 1000 attendees over the four days.

 The conference was titled “Besieged bodies: Gendered violence, sexualities and motherhood”.
 It showcased innovative new research by fifty scholars from Ireland and abroad in fields of women’s history and gender history.
 The conference themes included pregnancy, maternity care, and motherhood; birth control and abortion; sexual and gendered violence; LGBT histories; and institutionalism and trauma.

 The papers spanned across time and place, exploring these issues from medieval to the contemporary period and including comparative perspectives from the United States, China and continental Europe.
 The conference demonstrated the strength and breadth of women’s history and gender history in Ireland and, indeed, elsewhere.